20 Types of Journals to Keep

 Who’s It Best For

-There are surely more than twenty types of journals to keep, as you can write a journal about literally anything.
+There are surely more than twenty types of journals to keep, as you can journal about literally anything.
 Different types of journals serve different purposes, but what’s important, though, is that you perceive journaling as a relieving and rewarding activity, because that’s what it should be.